chriszarate/tmux-struggle-bus/README.md

 When your computer reaches a threshold of usage, an indicator will appear.
 Otherwise, nothing is shown.

-Currently, this plugin provides indicators for elevated CPU and memory usage.
+Currently, this plugin provides indicators for elevated CPU, disk usage, and memory usage.
 Memory usage is only implemented on `Darwin` (via `sysctl`).

 ## Installation